Skip to main content

 Utilization calculation methods

-We currently provide two methods for displaying utilization data, with a third option under development and coming soon.
+We currently provide four methods for displaying utilization data, with a fifth option under development and coming soon.

 Below, these methods are explained in detail.